pesto-students/exercises-batch-8/README.md

 **1) Why should we write tests?**

+We should write tests in order to establish the best practices around quality expectations for the product, there are many reasons for establishing a rigour to the software development as well as deployment of the software product.

+- From an `end user` perspective, the most critical aspect is that our code or software actually solves the problem that it was designed to solve.

+- From a `development team` perspective, the tests actually also serve as a means of `documenting` the behaviour of any unit or aspect of the system.

+- Writing tests facilitates the team in being confident in making changes and make the system more adaptable to the changing requirements of the user or the environment.

 **2) How much code coverage is required?
 Comment.**

+I think that achieving a `100%` code test coverage is elusive and a vague goal since the necessity of higher test coverage also depends on other factors such as the implementation language being dynamically typed or statically typed, the architecture of the system, differences between the development and deployment environments such as simulators and actual devices.
+However, in most cases a goal of around 60-70% of the code-base i.e. testing the most critical aspects of the system should suffice.

 **3) What kind of test is this?
 Explain your choice of answer.**
   #### Options: